Your fast path to production MCP. build, deploy and scale your MCP servers with ease using MCP Platform's cloud platform.

 So, you’ve built your first MCP server – you’ve defined some tools, exposed a few resources, and maybe even wired up prompts – but how do you actually connect to it?
 That’s where transports come in.

-MCP Transports define how messages move between clients and servers.
+MCP transports define how messages move between clients and servers.
 While MCP is a model-agnostic, JSON-RPC-based protocol, the transport layer handles the real-world details of sending and receiving data – whether you’re embedding the server in a local CLI, streaming updates to a browser, or wiring it into a desktop agent.

 MCP currently supports two standard forms of transport: stdio and SSE.
 Custom transports that conform to the standard input and output (stdio) and message-handling semantics are also supported.